tz70s/first-unique/README.md

 ```

 after reading, the main thread will send those values with line number to worker threads by hashing and modular.
-Then in each thread, convert those values in a `Block` struct, which is a length encoded of entry structure,
+Then in each thread, converts those values in a `Block` struct, which is a length encoded of entry structure,
 and then write those values into intermediate files in binary format via [bytes](https://docs.rs/crate/bytes/0.4.12) crate.

 After shuffling, the **reducing** phase will read binary files and deserialise them into entries, then use a hash map to fold into a word count.